Spray-Dried Microcapsules of Cheese Whey and Whey Permeate as a Strategy to Protect Chia Oil from Oxidative Degradation

 whey permeate; cheese whey; chia oil; microcapsules

 Results and conclusions.
 Emulsions presented creaming index between 51 and 83 % in all formulations, and the oxidative stability of microencapsulated chia oil was significantly higher than that of free chia oil after 30 days.
 Wall material combination affected both encapsulation efficiency and oxidation protection.
 The cheese whey and whey permeate (8:2) mixture exhibited the highest encapsulation efficiency (70.07 %) and ability to protect the chia seed oil.
-After 30 days, the peroxide value was below the maximum limit considered suitable for human consumption.
+After 30 days, the peroxide value was below the maximum limit considered safe for human consumption.